 Usually, when people tell us that their cat is not eating, they choose words such as “picky” or “spoiled.”
 Do you strive to provide the best for your cat, but he still says no?
 We too have been there, but as ungrateful as your cat appears, there is probably a logical explanation of why your cat may not be eating.

-In this article, similar to when we taught how to encourage your cat to drink more, you will learn what may cause your cat to become a picky eater, and most important, how to entice your cat to eat.
+In this article, similar to when we taught how to encourage your cat to drink more, you will learn what may cause your cat to become a picky eater, and most importantly, how to entice your cat to eat.

 - Medical problems.
 There are so many possible medical reasons for a loss of appetite or anorexia in cats.
 We can’t list them all, but we can talk about groups of them.

 - Painful eating.
 If your cat feels pain as he tries to eat, he will instinctively try to avoid this unpleasant activity, even if it means starving.
 Common examples of causes of pain are dental problems, a jaw fracture, or spine problems.
 See, there are not only actions that cause chewing to be painful; your cat may also have difficulty in maintaining its posture while eating.
 You can find more about the symptoms of pain in cats here.

 - Digestive problems.
 If any part of your cat’s digestive system is not functioning normally, it may make your cat feel sick and make it avoid eating.
-Examples of causes of digestive system trouble are a foreign body, tumors, or inflammation in any part of the digestive tract from mouth to anus.
+Examples of causes of digestive system trouble are a foreign body, tumors, or inflammation in any part of the gastrointestinal tract from mouth to anus.

 - Others.
 There are health-related reasons for a cat not to eat.
 Sometimes your cat may even lose its sense of smell and find it hard to identify the food.
-The possibilities are many, and the best way to know whether or not your cat’s eating patterns have changed due to medical causes is to look for supplemental symptoms, like lethargy, the cat not eating and throwing up, diarrhea, or lameness.
+The possibilities are many, and the best way to know whether or not your cat’s eating patterns have changed due to medical causes is to look for supplemental symptoms, like lethargy, the cat not eating and throwing up diarrhea, or lameness.
 And, of course, you should also visit a veterinarian.
 Be wary if your older cat is not eating, as this situation has some prevalence when it comes to underlying medical causes.

 - Food bowl too small or too deep.
 Our suggestion: don’t use bowls.
 Use plates!
 Cats don’t like their whiskers touching anything, because whiskers are designed to sense motion and even air currents.
 Every time your cat has to reach into a deeper bowl, his whiskers are touching the edges.
 This causes so-called whisker stress.
 Some may find this slightly uncomfortable, and some may find it extremely disturbing, but we can agree – it is unpleasant to some degree.

 - Don’t starve your cat!
 Has your cat not eaten for more than two days?
 Then he is at a high risk of damaging his internal organs permanently.
 If your cat stops eating – visit a vet.
-If your cat does not eat the new food, switch back to a previous food and introduce the new one more gradually.
+If your cat does not eat the new food, switch back to a previous menu, and introduce the new one more gradually.
 There’s more than one reason to do this, and we will talk about it next week.